OCA/sale-workflow/sale_order_lot_selection/readme/USAGE.rst

 - Go to Sales > Orders > Quotations.
 - Create a new quotation and add recently above configured product.
 - Select lot number and confirm it.
-- Verify delivery order.
-It has reserved with selected lot number from Sale order.
+- Delivery order will reserve the lot when available